Invermay Park

 Invermay Park has a typical household mix, with a higher-than-average median household size

-Family households comprise 75.8% of all households, including 31.3% couples with children, 36.7% couples without children, and 7.3% single parent families.
-Non-family households account for the remaining 24.2%, with lone person households at 22.8% and group households comprising 1.2%.
-The median household size is 2.5 people, which is larger than the Regional Vic. average of 2.4.
+Family households constitute 75.8% of all households, including 31.3% couples with children, 36.7% couples without children, and 7.3% single parent families.
+Non-family households comprise the remaining 24.2%, with lone person households at 22.8% and group households at 1.2%.
+The median household size is 2.5 people, larger than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households